Card database conventions

 Expansion

 An expansion code is a small piece of text that (not always uniquely) identifies an expansion.
-For the international TCG region, the expansion code is not often shown or referred to, but can be easily found on various Pokémon TCG sources.
-For the Japan TCG region, the expansion code is often shown as the expansion symbol.
-An expansion can have zero, one or many codes.
+For older expansions, the code isn't often shown or referred to, but can be easily found on various Pokémon TCG sources.
+The expansion code is often shown as the expansion symbol itself.

 Card